marcoskirsch/nodemcu-httpserver/README.md

    then index.html is served.
 By the way, unlike most HTTP servers, nodemcu_httpserver treats the URLs in a case-sensitive manner.

-4. Enable http basic authentication.
+4. How to use HTTP Basic Authentication.

-   Enable and configure http basic authentication in "httpserver-conf.lua" file.
+   Enable and configure HTTP Basic Authentication by editing "httpserver-conf.lua" file.

+   When enabled, HTTP Basic Authentication is global to every file served by the server.

+   Remember that HTTP Basic Authentication is a very basic authentication protocol, and should not be considered secure if the server is not using encryption, as your username and password travel in plain text.

 ## How to create dynamic Lua scripts